 For an easy yet picturesque walk, head left when you get off the ferry and stroll along the waterfront until you reach the bridge that connects Peng Chau to Tai Lei Island, where you can regularly find a scattering of people patiently fishing or walking their dogs.
 Turn a little to the right until you reach Peng Yu Path (you’ll see a signpost).
 This scenic trail will take you along a concrete path with sprawling ocean views and serene beaches.
 While Peng Chau may not be the best swimming destination, the sandy beaches along this route offer dreamy views of Hong Kong Disneyland across the water.
 The track is usually relatively quiet, and the beaches are great places for a picnic or spending a few hours soaking up rays.

-The husband and wife team who own A Noy Bakery wake up at 5am every morning to bake traditional buns and bread for villagers rushing off to work or school.
+The Peng Chau local behind A Noy Bakery wakes up at 5am every morning to bake traditional buns and bread for villagers rushing off to work or school.
 Tourists and locals alike flock here for the mouthwatering fermented soybean sesame biscuits.
 These fragrant and crispy biscuits are the size of your palm.
 Sure, you can find these elsewhere in Hong Kong, but none are quite as large, thin and flavourful as these.

 Walk down Wing On Street and keep your eye out for a colourfully graffitied doorway bearing the words ‘Leather Factory’.
 This doorway leads to a former – you guessed it – leather factory and a Grade III cultural monument site that has been revitalised and turned into an artsy junkyard with sculptures and decorations that change every month.
 Inside the rooms on the left side of the alley sit rare photos of the factory in its golden days as well as an antique shop where you can find various old knickknacks.
 For anyone wanting to spend the night on Peng Chau, the Leather Factory also doubles up as an Airbnb spot.